 I wanted a love story.
 The sort of aching, vulnerable, reluctant-but-inevitable-submission-into love found in the pages of Jane Eyre or Pride and Prejudice.
-I thought love would be poetry and English fields, even though I’ve never even been to England nor did I marry Mr. Darcy.
+I thought love would be poetry and English fields, even though I’ve never even been to England and nor did I marry Mr. Darcy.

 The occasion of the day inspires me to put my feelings to ink.
 And I have so many of them.
 I lay awake at night and wonder: how many stories go untold?
-Why are we islands?
+Why are women islands?
 I have so many stories to tell.
 Women and mothers—we have a story to tell.

 So I got pregnant.
 And it was a big f—ing deal.
 Where’s the Walt Whitman, James Joyce, or Mark Twain of pregnancy?